 Each of the desert tortoises face unique challenges and have been afforded varying levels of conservation status and protection.
 Agassiz’s desert tortoise has been listed Threatened by the U.S. Fish & Wildlife Service and provided Critical Habitat designations, but their populations are still at great risk.
 Morafka’s desert tortoises have possibly been less affected by anthropogenic stressors, but it is species of very special concern in both Arizona and Sonora, Mexico.
 Many populations of Goode’s thornscrub tortoise, a species described in 2016 are located in unprotected areas in northwestern Mexico, and their status is unknown.
 The Desert Tortoise Council is an advocate for each of these species, and we lean on science-based approaches to conserving desert tortoises and their habitats.
 Please join us.

 Tortoise In Peril

-The documentary below is currently being aired on on KCET as part of their Earth Focus series.
+The following documentary entitled Tortoise In Peril was aired on KCET as part of their Earth Focus series.
 This highly acclaimed and award-winning program features the many troubles that desert tortoises face, and how we may overcome them through conservation efforts.

 Desert tortoises are a threatened species.
 Habitat destruction, diseases and other factors have reduced their numbers by up to 90 percent.
 Now flocks of ravens, that often live off human trash, are eating baby tortoises, reducing the odds of tortoise survival as a species.
 This documentary explores that impact, pointing out how people can change the environment through seemingly innocent actions.